abraham/mastodon-openapi/README.md

 # mastodon-openapi

-A tool for generating OpenAPI schemas from Mastodon API documentation.
+A tool for generating OpenAPI schemas from the [Mastodon](https://joinmastodon.org/) [API documentation](https://github.com/mastodon/documentation).

+## Goal

+Generate the most accurate OpenAPI spec for the current stable release of Mastodon.

 ## Features